Christine-Bui/FLIP/README.md

 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ## Built With

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 ## Installation

-Go into your local Google Play app and search for Flip then you should be able to install the app.
+Go into your local Google Play store and search for Flip then you should be able to install the app.

 ## Usage